-Many people don’t know you can actually buy a hardware token for Symantec VIP.
+Many people don’t know you can actually use a hardware token for Symantec VIP.
 The hardware token isn’t connected to the Internet.
 Malware on your phone can’t read it.
+You’re not taking the hardware token with you everywhere you go.
 You won’t lose it if you lose your phone.
 You won’t have to change your credential when you upgrade your phone.

 Go to the official Symantec VIP website.
 Click on “Buy Hardware Token” on the top right.
 The first link “Buy Security Token” sends you to the token sold on Amazon.

 A Symantec VIP hardware token costs only $12.50 as I’m writing this.
 If this model is out of stock at Amazon, a different model is available on eBay for $10.

 You can register the same token at Fidelity, Schwab, E*Trade, and anywhere else that also uses Symantec VIP.

 You must call Fidelity customer service to link the serial number of the security token to your login.

 Fidelity requires separate tokens for separate logins.
 Get two tokens if you’re married and both of you have Fidelity accounts.